 I'm a PhD student at the MIT Computer Science and Artificial Intelligence Lab.
-I'm currently interested in human-computer interaction and artificial intelligence—including its social and ethical dimensions.
-Recently, I graduated from the University of Michigan, where I triple-majored in philosophy, math, and computer science.
-Previously, I studied art at the Cooper Union.
+I'm currently interested in human-computer interaction and artificial intelligence---including its social, political, and ethical dimensions.
+Recently, I graduated from the University of Michigan in philosophy, math, and computer science.

-- Sep 2018: I started my PhD in computer science at MIT CSAIL.
+- Sep 2018: I started a PhD at MIT Computer Science and AI Lab.

-- Sep 2017: I started a software engineering position at UofM CSE.
+- Sep 2017: I started a software engineering position at University of Michigan CSE.

-- Jun 2017: I attended the L&FE Summer School at Carnegie Mellon.
+- Jun 2016: I attended the Logic & Formal Epistemology Summer School at Carnegie Mellon.

 Jean Y. Song, Raymond Fok, Alan Lundgard, Fan Yang, Juho Kim, Walter S. Lasecki.
 Two Tools are Better Than One: Tool Diversity as a Means of Improving Aggregate Crowd Performance.
-IUI, 2018.
+ACM International Conference on Intelligent User Interfaces, 2018.